puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 This will tell Puppet to ensure that the file `/etc/ssh/sshd_config` exists, and that the contents of the file should be sourced from the file `sshd/files/sshd_config`.
-The `source` attribute also allows us to use a different URI to specify the file, something we will discuss in the Modules quest.
+The `source` attribute also allows us to use a different URI to specify the file, something we discussed in the Modules quest.
 For now, we are using a file in `/root/examples` as the content source for the SSH daemon's configuration file.